 - b.
 Use the radio buttons and drop-down options to specify settings appropriate to your project.
 Choose from the following: - Select the Launch runs on local host option if you want to launch the run on the local machine. - Use the Number of jobs drop-down menu to define the number of local processors to use when launching multiple runs simultaneously. - Select Launch runs on remote hosts (Linux only) if you want to use remote hosts to launch one or more jobs. - Use the Configure Hosts button to configure remote hosts.
-For more information, see Appendix A, Using Remote Hosts and LSF. - Select Launch runs using LSF (Linux only) if you want to use LSF (Load Sharing Facility) bsub command to launch one or more jobs.
-Use the Configure LSF button to set up the bsub command options and test your LSF connection.
+For more information, see Appendix A, Using Remote Hosts and Compute Clusters. - Select Launch runs on Cluster (Linux only) if you want to use a compute cluster command to launch one or more jobs.
+Use the drop down menu to select one of the natively supported Vivado Clusters (lsf, sge or slurm) or a User Defined Cluster that has been added previously. - Select the Generate scripts only option if you want to export and create the run directory and run script but do not want the run script to launch at this time.
+The script can be run later outside the Vivado IDE tools. - Select Do not launch now if you want to save the new runs, but you do not want to launch or create run scripts at this time. - 5.
+Click Next to review the Create New Runs Summary. - 6.
+Click Finish to create the defined runs and execute the specified launch options.